FabioChiodini/blog.kiodo.it/exampleSite/content/post/VMworld2018.md

 CNA1232BU - 10.30 am

-Thsi will be on the last day so a lot of coffee will be required :P
+This will be on the last day so a lot of coffee will be required :P

 I like Adoption stories and usually VMware IT shows good implementations.
 In this case I am looking forward to getting how they landed **Kubernetes in production**.
 Hope we'll be delighted by their setup ;)